tony-shifflett/lessonOne/README.md

 #### Sources Tab

-Let's start with the `sources` tab as this contains all the assets that the user will need to view the web site in the browser.
+Let's start with the `sources` tab as this contains all the `ingredients` and supporting assets that the user needs to view the web site in the browser.

 <img src="https://i.imgur.com/BVjY2hp.png" width=500/>

-What we see is the entire HTML and a styles.css file which currently is empty as no styles were applied to this design.
+What we see are the `index.html` and `styles.css` files.
+Since this doesn't yet have any custom styling applied that file is  currently is empty.

-Now compare that to this students portfolio website: [https://carlynicholson.github.io/portfolio/](https://carlynicholson.github.io/portfolio/).
+Now let's compare that to this portfolio website created by a previous SEIR student: [https://carlynicholson.github.io/portfolio/](https://carlynicholson.github.io/portfolio/).

 As you can see this site contains more than just HTML but also: CSS & JS.

 <img src="https://i.imgur.com/XF2VIII.png" width=500/>